moondance-labs/tanssi-symbiotic/MIGRATION.md

 - Deploy new `ODefaultStakerRewardsFactory` contract.
 - Deploy new `Middleware` contract.
+- Upgrade the `Middleware` contract to the new version `upgradeToAndCall`.
 - Once deployed the new `Middleware` call `reinitializeRewards` to set the new `operatorRewards` and `stakerRewardsFactory` addresses.
 - Deploy new `ODefaultStakerRewards` contracts implementation.
 - Set the new implementation in the `ODefaultStakerRewardsFactory` contract.
 - Call for each `ODefaultStakerRewards` contract deployed the new `setVault` function to set the new vault address, since that is taken out of the constructor.
-- Optional: Possibily upgrade the implementation of the `ODefaultStakerRewards` contracts to a version without `setVault`.
+- In v1.2.1, deployed instantly after, upgrade the implementation of the `ODefaultStakerRewards` contracts to a version without `setVault`.